With more than 50 courses in just a shade over 100km, not for nothing is the coastline west of Malaga known as the ‘Costa del Golf’.

 Address: Avenida de los Cortijos, s/n, 11310 Sotogrande, Cadiz; +34 956 79 12 00; Valderrama.com.

-For accommodation that is as equally refined, choose Villa El Chorrito Sotogrande neighbouring Valderrama golf club.
+For accommodation that’s equally refined, choose Villa El Chorrito Sotogrande neighbouring Valderrama golf club.

 Los Flamingos, Benahavis